 “I’ve been involved with BeLonGTo since I came out at the age of 19.
 I briefly studied journalism in a college of further education, but it wasn’t for me.
 So I dropped out.

 “I got involved in youth work and, after doing the job for a few years, decided to go for the formal qualification.

 “I second guessed myself a little, but everyone in the course is so supportive and there for you when the stress of exam time hits.

 “Since I came here, I have felt that I’m accepted for who I am.
 Being a mature student, perhaps more than being gay, has helped me to have more insight about myself.

 “Coming out is a lifelong process and something to be considered when you meet any new people.
 I know some gay people who try to act more butch when they meet new people, but I actually prefer to camp it up so that the question of my sexuality is answered straight away.

-“I don’t feel I have been treated any different because of my sexuality.
-There is one man on my course who is a born-again Christian and he had his own ideologies before he met me, but as he got to know me, he sees that it is just one part of my identity, and we get on very well.
+“I don’t feel I have been treated any differently because of my sexuality.
+There is one man on my course who is a born-again Christian and he had his own ideologies before he met me.
+However, as he got to know me, he sees that it is just one part of my identity.
+And we get on very well.

 “It does get better for LGBTQ people in college, but this frustrates me somewhat.
 Why shouldn’t it be better now?
 LGBTQ people do still face homophobic and transphobic slurs.
 A lot of my friends are happy to hold hands in public with their same-sex partner, but I don’t always feel safe to do so.

 “When the marriage referendum passed, I went home and found my mam had hung out rainbow Pride flags.
 The older generation are more accepting than they get credit for.
 My mam is my window to how much Dublin has changed and how much it has grown.